Gå till innehåll

 Environmental risk assessment

-Environmental risk refers to toxic risk to the aquatic environment.
-It is based on the ratio of expected concentration of the pharmaceutical in Swedish waterscapes when used to the present extent or the expected use for newly registered pharmaceuticals in Europe (PEC, Predicted Environmental Concentration) and the concentration expected to be harmless to aquatic animals and plants (PNEC, Predicted No Effect Concentration) [7,9,15].
+The environmental risk refers to the toxic risk to the aquatic environment and is based on the ratio between: the Predicted Environmental Concentration (PEC) of the pharmaceutical in Swedish watercourses under current usage levels or expected usage for newly registered medicinal products in Europe, and the Predicted No Effect Concentration (PNEC), which is the concentration expected to be harmless to aquatic animals and plants [1,9,11].

 The risk is stated as follows: